Ask A Therapist: Is masturbation possible after trauma?

 Trigger Warning: Sexual Trauma

 Are you struggling to reconnect with self-pleasure after experiencing trauma?
-In this month’s Ask a Therapist, we’re joined by The Expansive Group therapist and coach Drew Torres, LSW, MEd (they/them).
-Drew and I will share some insights and strategies to help you create a fulfilling masturbation experience that honors your healing journey.
+In this month’s Ask a Therapist, we’re joined by The Expansive Group therapist and coach Ari Torres, LSW, MEd (she/they).
+Ari and I will share some insights and strategies to help you create a fulfilling masturbation experience that honors your healing journey.
 Please note that the responses on our blog segment “Ask A Therapist” are not therapy, medical advice, or crisis management.

 Trauma can disrupt the relationship we have with our bodies.